bruntouchables/GitRevive/README.md

 Our extension is the **only** extension that brings GitHub’s old header back **without any flickering**.
 We :heart: GitHub and would like it to be perfect again!

-This software is not affiliated or endorsed by GitHub.

 ### Authors

 - Henrikh Kantuni ([@kantuni](https://github.com/kantuni))